There are two types of certificate providers:

-- A friend who has know you well for at least two years can act as certificate provider or
+- A friend who has known you well for at least two years can act as certificate provider or

 - A professional who has the necessary ability to judge your legal ability to create a lasting power of attorney can also act as certificate provider.
 That doesn’t just mean medical professionals (though they should be involved if others may try to set aside the LPA on the grounds that you were not mentally well enough to make it).
 Some Legal folk know the rules of the Mental Capacity Act 2005 better than most doctors!
 However, we find that probably a majority of professionals neither understand Lasting Powers of Attorney nor (perhaps wisely) don’t feel competent to act as a Lasting Power of Attorney certificate providers.

-Your attorney(s) or replacement attorney(s) cannot also act as a certificate provider.
+Your attorney(s) or replacement attorney(s) cannot also act as a provider.

-A person to be told can act as a certificate provider.
+A person to be told can act as a provider.

-You must have at least one certificate provider.
+You must have at least one provider.
 If you decide not to have any people to

 be told, you must have two providers.
 We do not think this is a good idea, but appreciate that sometimes it is the only way to go.